 BLS data reflects a median salary of $60,000 per year for public relations specialists in 2018.
 Most of these professionals worked in the advertising industry at that time, though the highest wages came from the federal executive branch.
 The BLS predicts employment in the field will grow by 6% between 2018 and 2028, though substantial entry-level competition is expected.

 Copywriters generate written material for advertisements to encourage the sale of a business's product.
 They could also work with clients to research products, establish themes or slogans and write sales letters, statements and other related materials.
 Depending on the target audience, copywriters can use a variety of tones and styles to effectively communicate with consumers.

 In addition to excellent writing and editing skills, copywriters need good technical skills since most of their work is done on a computer.
 Copywriters must constantly come up with original ideas for promoting products, requiring creativity and expediency.
 Working in a creative or production department, copywriters could find art, design and writing the most appropriate courses in an advertising major.

 Salary and Career Outlook for Copywriters

-The median wage for writers, including copywriters, was $60,250 per year as of May 2015, according to the BLS.
-Slower-than-average job growth is projected for this profession, with the increase in employment from 2014 to 2014 predicted to be 2% for all writers and authors, per the BLS.
+The median wage for writers, including copywriters, was $62,170 per year as of May 2018, according to the BLS.
+Slower-than-average job growth is projected for this profession, with the increase in employment from 2018 to 2028 predicted to have little to no change for all writers and authors, per the BLS.